C0mposer/Spyro-1-Practice-Rom/README.md

 # Spyro 1 Practice Codes For PS2

-This is a mod for the original Spyro the Dragon that adds practice features.
+This is a mod for the original Spyro the Dragon that adds practice features for speedrunners.
 This is for use primarily on PS2 with a burnt disc.

 These codes are relatively simple in comparison to [my Popstarter practice codes](https://discord.gg/rm4ZnjzeZR), that can also run on PS2.
 These codes lack the ability to do full save-states, however, they can run on the actual PS1 backwards compatibility layer of the PS2 with a burnt disc.
 Meaning: no Popstarter lag, no inaccuracies, resulting in completely accurate practice.